szepeviktor/MediaRon_post-type-archive-mapping/readme.txt

 Requires at least: 5.3
 Requires PHP: 5.6
 Tested up to: 5.4
-Stable tag: 3.3.5
+Stable tag: 4.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Donate link: https://mediaron.com/give/

-A WordPress plugin for displaying posts using a Gutenberg block.
+A WordPress plugin for displaying posts or terms using a Gutenberg block.
 Works well with posts, pages, custom post types, taxonomies, and terms.

 == Description ==

-A WordPress plugin for displaying posts using a Gutenberg block.
+A WordPress plugin for displaying posts and terms (e.g., categories) using a Gutenberg block.
 Works well with posts, pages, custom post types, taxonomies, and terms.

-You can also map a post type archive to page, as well as map term archives to a page.

 <a href="https://mediaron.com/custom-post-types-block/">View Documentation and Overview</a>

-=== Gutenberg Block ===
+=== Custom Post Types Gutenberg Block ===

 This 4-minute video covers how the Gutenberg block works.

 https://www.youtube.com/watch?v=YmlHOj68MeU&rel=0

+=== Term (Category) Grid Gutenberg Block ===

+<a href="https://mediaron.com/term-grid-block/">View documentation and overview of the Term Grid block</a>.

 === Post Type Archive Mapping ===